top of page

 What if I need medical care while I’m traveling?

 This is one of the benefits of being a patient of Home Town Doc—because we know you well, we can usually care for you even when you’re away from home.
-Many illnesses can be diagnosed and treated by communication through by phone, secure email, or video chat.
+Many illnesses can be diagnosed and treated by communication through by phone, secure patient portal, or video chat.
 If necessary and appropriate, we can call prescriptions into the pharmacy nearest you.

 What is your service area for home visits?